elemprod/lptask/README.md

 # Embedded Scheduler

- The C language scheduler module provides an easy to use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of a full RTOS.
-Once scheduled, a task's handler is executed from the main context once its interval timer has expired.
+ The C language cooperative scheduler module provides an easy to use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of a multi-tasking operating system.
+Once scheduled, a task's handler is executed from the main context after its interval timer expires.
 Tasks can be configured as one-shot or repeating.

 ## Major Features